What are the three techniques of GNSS-RS?

 underwater: GNSS signals can’t penetrate water (this is why GNSS Reflectometry works in the first place); acoustic waves could be used instead

 What does the refractivity depend on?
-Explain the Smith Weintraub formula.
+Explain the Smith Weintraub formula and its values/terms.

 Refractivity depends on different parts of the atmosphere: